Motion by curvature of planar networks II: Proof of Theorem

-We now notice that the three curves of the triod $\TT_t$, connecting respectively the points $P^i$ and $Q^i$ (determined by $\TT_t\setminus\widehat{\TT}_t$) cannot get too close to the point $x_0=\lim_{t\to T}O(t)$ along the flow.
-Indeed, the parts of these curves in the annulus $B_{5M\sqrt{2(T-t_{j_M})}}(x_0)\setminus B_{3M\sqrt{2(T-t_{j_M})}}(x_0)$ are graphs for every $t\in[\widetilde t_{j_M},T)$, while the remaining pieces "outside" at time $t=\widetilde{t}_{j_M}$, by maximum principle, during their subsequent evolution can never get into the circle of radius $R(t)=\sqrt{16M^2(T-t_{j_M})-2(t-t_{j_M})}$ and center $x_0$, also moving by mean curvature in the time interval $[\widetilde t_{j_M},T)$ and, as $t\to T$, converging to the circle of radius $\sqrt{16M^2(T-t_{j_M})-2(T-t_{j_M})}=\sqrt{(16M^2-2)(T-t_{j_M})}$, which is clearly positive as $M>2$, hence far from the point $x_0$.\\ Consequently, since the closed subset of the set of reachable points obtained as possible limit points of these three curves as $t\to T$ is contained in a closed set far from $x_0$, by Propositions~\ref{noline} and~\ref{nohalf}, we can cover such a set by a finite number of balls where the curvature of the evolving triod is uniformly bounded during the flow.
-Being also the total length of the evolving triods uniformly bounded and being the $L^2$ norm of the curvature of the "subtriods" $\widehat{\TT}_t$, given by the square root of the uniformly bounded function $A(t)$, we conclude that the full $L^2$ norm of the curvature of the evolving triods ${\TT}_t$ is bounded, in contradiction with Proposition~\ref{curvexplod}.
-This concludes the proof.
+which is clearly positive as $M^2>2$, hence far from the point $x_0$.\\ Consequently, since the closed subset of the set of reachable points obtained as possible limit points of these three curves as $t\to T$ is contained in a closed set far from $x_0$, by Propositions~\ref{noline} and~\ref{nohalf}, we can cover such a set by a finite number of balls where the curvature of the evolving triod is uniformly bounded during the flow.
+Being also the total length of the evolving triods uniformly bounded and being the $L^2$ norm of the curvature of the ``subtriods'' $\widehat{\TT}_t$, given by the square root of the uniformly bounded function $A(t)$, we conclude that the full $L^2$ norm of the curvature of the evolving triods ${\TT}_t$ is bounded, in contradiction with Proposition~\ref{curvexplod}.
+This concludes the proof. \end{proof}